ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 ![facets](/images/image3.png)
 *Figure 3.
 Example with three facets: health, mobility and photos.*

-## **2. Decentralized Storage**
+## 2. Decentralized Storage

-**IPFS** and **Swarm**** **decentralized storage solutions will play a major role in the Linnia Protocol.
+**IPFS** and **Swarm** decentralized storage solutions will play a major role in the Linnia Protocol.
 Here the Linnia protocol solves the limiting Web 2.0 dependency of centralized data storage infrastructure.
 Long-standing BitTorrent [[23](http://bittorrent.org/bittorrentecon.pdfprotocols)]  introduced peer-to-peer solutions to avoid centralization and possible content censorship.
 However, BitTorrent’s architecture was oriented to providing a way to share already packed resources, and not addressing problems like duplicity and granularity on content discovery.
 In the Web 3.0 decentralized era, different services are working on solving these storage issues: IPFS was one of the first movers, providing a persistent content addressed storage layer for the decentralized web.
-Also, Ethereum with its vision of providing a full decentralized stack for the web of trust started the development of **Swarm. **Swarm is a storage layer integrated with the Ethereum blockchain to provide economic incentives.
+Also, Ethereum with its vision of providing a full decentralized stack for the web of trust started the development of **Swarm**. **Swarm** is a storage layer integrated with the Ethereum blockchain to provide economic incentives.
 Swarm's core storage component is an immutable content addressed chunkstore [[24](http://swarm-gateways.net/bzz:/theswarm.eth/ethersphere/orange-papers/1/sw%5E3.pdf)] rather than a generic DHT (distributed hash table [[25](https://en.wikipedia.org/wiki/Distributed_hash_table)]), IPFS combines a distributed hashtable.
 We will need DHT for the computation part in order to divide and send data to be computed in an easy way.
 However, there is no native search function provided by either Swarm nor IPFS.
 Furthermore, data disclosure over decentralized storage is usually covered via encryption schemes.
 In this context, we find the same dilemma between privacy and data utility for third-parties: the less data you store in plain text, the harder it is to find any utility for the uploaded data.

 When a user will push thier data files via Linnia, the data will be processed this way: